evgenyneu/evgenii.com/blog/_posts/2016-03-30-creating-pdf-from-latex-in-sublime-text-3.md

 tags: science programming
 ---

 LaTeX is a markup language that is often used for writing scientific documents.
 Sublime Text is a text editor which I like for its speed, looks and simplicity.
-I am currently writing a math assignment in LaTeX in Sublime Text 3 and I want to share my setup.
+I am currently writing a math assignment in LaTeX with Sublime Text 3 and I want to share my setup.

 With my setup I can create a PDF file from the current LaTeX document by pressing *Command-B* keys in Sublime Text.
 Under the hood this runs the `pdflatex` program that is installed with the MacTeX distribution.
 On completion Sublime Text shows the results of the build.
 This setup requires [MacTeX distribution](http://www.tug.org/mactex/), [Sublime Text 3](https://www.sublimetext.com/3) and writing four lines of text.